florisoft/User.Manuals/FLORISHOP MANUALS/Florishop external system logon.md

 ## Decrypting the debtor information

-*Follow the steps below to decrypt the information used to log into the external system*:

 Two parameters are added:
-- Usertoken contains the encryption of debtor info (debnr debtor name - note the space)
+- Usertoken contains the encrypted debtor info (debtor number & debtor name, with a space between the two outputs)
 - Utiv contains a so-called IV (initialization vector) which is needed (together with the key from the web setting) to decrypt the encrypted debtor info.

-The Triple DES (Data Encryption Standard) algorithm was used to encrypt the debtor info.
+For encrypting the debtor information we use the Triple DES algorithm.

-The key used is the USERTOKENKEY websetting and as IV the utiv value from the URL.
+We use the value from the USERTOKENKEY setting as the secret key, and the utiv value from the URL as the initialization vector.

 Furthermore, Base64 encoding was also applied to both parameters with an additional replacement/deletion (+ and / replaced, = removed) of certain characters to make it more suitable for the URL.

 |Step|Explanation|